The GIUK GAP

 The GIUK Gap is an abbreviation for the Greenland, Iceland, UK gap.

-It’s what is called a naval choke point, difficult for a navy to get past if there are defenders set against it.
+It’s a naval choke point, difficult for a navy to get past if there are defenders set against it.

 If the Russian navy wants to get into the Atlantic, it has two choices.